mario-campos/dyndnsd/README.md

 # dyndnsd
-Dynamic DNS Daemon for OpenBSD
+dyndnsd is a dynamic DNS daemon for OpenBSD.
+It is minimal, lightweight, intuitive, and generic/extensible enough to support any dynamic-dns provider.

 ## Example